SaiedFarag/Spatial-Data-Processing/README.md

-# Atlantech
+# Spatial Data Processing
-Procedures script to read the raw building list from Atlantech and process the data.
+Procedures script to read the raw building list from a Telecommunications service provider and process the data.